electron/electron/docs/api/frameless-window.md

 yet still preserve the window controls ("traffic lights" on macOS) for standard window actions.
 You can do so by specifying the `titleBarStyle` option:

-### Alternatives on macOS

 #### `overlay`

 Results in a hidden title bar and a full size content window, yet the title bar still has the standard window controls ("traffic lights" on macOS).
-These controls are in the top left on macOS and top right for Windows.
+These controls are in the top left of the window on macOS and top right on Windows.
 Using this value will also enable the Window Controls Overlay [JavaScript APIs][overlay-javascript-apis] and [CSS Environment Variables][overlay-css-env-vars].
+On Windows, the additional parameters `overlayColor` and `overlayTextColor` can be used with CSS style colors to set the button color and text color of the button respectively.

 ```javascript
 const { BrowserWindow } = require('electron')
 const win = new BrowserWindow({ titleBarStyle: 'overlay' })
 win.show()
 ```

+### Alternatives on macOS

 #### `hidden`